smckeehan/anti-nsachat/README.md

 #### Installation

 Installation requires the Java Runtime Environment (JRE) version 1.7.
-Run Server.java with command line arguments of the form:

-Run ClientGUI.java to connect to the Server instance.
+Compile and run the .java file (Server, or ClientGUI) to start Anti-NSA Chat.

 #### Server Usage

-The Server
+To start the Anti-NSA Chat server, compile and run Server.java.
+Keep in mind only one server instance can be running on a single port on the same machine at a time.

 #### Client Usage

-To use the client, enter the server address and port number.
-Enter a display name for yourself, and enter your RSA key details.
+To use the client, compile and run the Client*.java files.
+Enter the server IP and port number and a display name to login, as well as the username of who you want to chat with.
+Add your RSA key information, and start typing encrypted messages to send!

 #### License

-License details here
+License details will be here

 #### References

-List any references here
+None yet